flyinv1/BinaryLog/README.md

     Serial.begin(115200);
     log.setStream(&Serial);

-    // Set the default custom callback (to be called when a message does include an ID) log.onMessage(customOnMessageCallback)
+    // Set the default custom callback (to be called when a message does not include an ID) log.onMessage(customOnMessageCallback)

     // Set additional callbacks (up to 32)